The House of the Rising Sun

-"The House of the Rising Sun" is a traditional folk song, sometimes called "Rising Sun Blues".
+"The House of the Rising Sun" is an American traditional folk song, sometimes called "Rising Sun Blues".
 It tells of a person's life gone wrong in the city of New Orleans.
 Many versions also urge a sibling or parents and children to avoid the same fate.
-The most successful commercial version, recorded in 1964 by the British rock band The Animals, was a number one hit on the UK Singles Chart and in the US and Canada.
+The most successful commercial version, recorded in 1964 by the English rock band The Animals, was a number one hit on the UK Singles Chart and in the U.S. and Canada.
 As a traditional folk song recorded by an electric rock band, it has been described as the "first folk rock hit".

 The song was first collected in Appalachia in the 1930s, but probably has its roots in traditional English folk song.
 It is listed as number 6393 in the Roud Folk Song Index.

 Origin and early versions

 Origin

 Like many folk songs, "The House of the Rising Sun" is of uncertain authorship.
-Musicologists say that it is based on the tradition of broadside ballads, and thematically it has some resemblance to the 16th-century ballad "The Unfortunate Rake", yet there is no evidence suggesting that there is any direct relation.
+Musicologists say that it is based on the tradition of broadside ballads, and thematically it has some resemblance to the 16th-century ballad "The Unfortunate Rake" (also cited as source material for "St. James Infirmary Blues"), yet there is no evidence suggesting that there is any direct relation.
 The folk song collector Alan Lomax suggested that the melody might be related to a 17th-century folk song, "Lord Barnard and Little Musgrave", also known as "Matty Groves", but a survey by Bertrand Bronson showed no clear relationship between the two songs.